Deep Learning-Based Residual Useful Lifetime Prediction for Assets with Uncertain Failure Modes: Conclusions

 \section{Conclusions}

 In this article, we proposed two deep learning-based prognostic models for the RUL prediction of complex engineering assets with uncertain failure modes.
-Both models incorporate a mixture (log)-location-scale distribution into a deep learning framework.
-The first model (i.e., DLBP1) allows each asset to have its own location parameters, scale parameters, and distribution weights; the second model (i.e., DLBP2) allows each asset to have its own location parameters and distribution weights but requires all assets to share the same set of scale parameters, which is a common assumption in statistical learning.
-The integration of the (log)-location-scale distribution with a deep learning framework addresses three difficulties that are commonly faced by existing prognostic models for applications with multiple failure modes: overlapping signals due to ambiguous degradation sources, lack of labeled training data, and the similarity of degradation signals among different components or failure modes.
+Both models incorporate a mixture LLS distribution into a deep learning framework.
+The first model (i.e., DLBP1) allows each asset to have its own location parameters and scale parameters, while the second model (i.e., DLBP2) assumes shared scale parameters across all assets but allows for different location parameters, which is a common assumption in statistical learning.
 A dataset from the degradation of aircraft engines from the NASA data repository was used to validate the effectiveness of these two proposed models and evaluate their performance.
-Nine state-of-the-art deep learning-driven prognostic methods were chosen as benchmarks.
+Eleven state-of-the-art deep learning-driven prognostic methods were chosen as benchmarks.
 Numerical results demonstrate that the proposed deep learning-based prognostic models outperform the benchmarks in RUL prediction.
+The results demonstrate that the proposed models achieve the lowest PS among the benchmarks, a metric that better reflects the practical consequences of overestimated RUL values due to its asymmetric penalization.
+This highlights the effectiveness of the proposed models in applications where overestimation risks can lead to severe failures.
+Furthermore, the integration of the proposed mixture LLS distribution with a deep learning framework addresses three critical challenges faced by existing prognostic models: overlapping signals due to ambiguous degradation sources, lack of labeled training data, and the similarity of degradation signals among components or failure modes.
+These strengths demonstrate the capability and adaptability of the proposed models, making them a valuable contribution to the field of prognostics and health management for complex systems.
+One potential limitation of the proposed methods is the limited flexibility of LSTMs in capturing complex correlation structures within the data.
+Expanding the proposed approach to incorporate more advanced deep learning techniques, such as those based on self-attention mechanisms, could be an interesting direction for future research.